driese85/driese85/README.md

 * 💼 10+ professional experience in highly analytical positions (Commercial Excellence Analyst and Demand Forecast Analyst) at AkzoNobel and DSM
 * 🌱 I have been programming on and off since I was 15
 * 📫 How to reach me: https://www.linkedin.com/in/elmervandendries/

+### My projects at Hogeschool Rotterdam: Artificial Intelligence & Data Science
+* Project 1: building an application that can support a doctor in advising patients on their living habits and the impact on their lifespan (<a href="https://github.com/driese85/MIWProject1">repo</a>)

 ### My current personal projects